 he hardened his heart and did not heed them,

 as the Lord had said.

-Our non-Catholic friends fail to see what is actually meant by the idea of God hardening one's heart.
-And this explains why they choose and isolate Exodus 14 to support their preconceived notion.
-It doesn't mean, for instance, that God would somehow predetermine or mold Pharaoh from wanting to release the Israelites from slavery.
-Rather, it means that God permitted Pharaoh to remain unyielding to His command.
+Our non-Catholic friends fail to see what is actually meant by the idea of God hardening one’s heart.
+They single out and isolate Exodus 14 to support their preconceived notion that has been formed from their interpretation of other Scriptural passages in the New Testament.
+Chapter 14, Verse 4 doesn’t mean, that God somehow predetermined or molded Pharaoh from wanting to release the Israelites from slavery.
+Rather, it means that God permitted Pharaoh to freely remain unyielding to His command.
 Pharaoh, unfortunately, was obstinate in heart.
 He refused to be persuaded even after Egypt had been hit by several devastating plagues.
 In fact, because of his pride, he grew even more intransigent after each plague was sent by God.
 Pharaoh defied God and became even more defiant.
 God had hardened his heart, but only because of the plagues which resulted in its increased hardening.

 to Moses, “I will have mercy on whom I have mercy, and I will have compassion on